mixedfeelings/alfred-jettison/README.md

 License / Disclaimer
 -----
-This workflow is available for free use via the (MIT license[)https://opensource.org/licenses/MIT].
-However, Jettison and the Jettison logo are copyright (St. Clair Software)[https://www.stclairsoft.com/Jettison].
+This workflow is available for free use via the [MIT license](https://opensource.org/licenses/MIT).
+However, Jettison and the Jettison logo are copyright [St. Clair Software](https://www.stclairsoft.com/Jettison).
 Use here is not not authorized by, sponsored by, or associated with the trademark owner.